 Drinks: Chocolate, tepache, tizte, pulunche, coyol tavern, atole de masa, atole de pinol, zapuyul, chicha.

 Tamales: iguana tamale, masa tamale size, green mass tamale, mumú leaf tamal.

 Food in San Cristóbal de las Casas

-An enigmatic city full of mysticism as well as exquisite taste and unequaled sensation in the palate.
+An enigmatic city is full of mysticism as well as exquisite taste and unequaled sensation on the palate.
 A great part of its gastronomic recognition has the sausages such as ham and sausage, and sausage of undisputed origin and German influence.
-Enjoy local dishes such as Asado Coleto, chanfaina, Tachilhuil.
-Another dish that emerges from the miscegenation of Spanish and indigenous is the traditional soup of bread, to mention some.
+Enjoy local dishes such as Asado Coleto, chanfaina, and Tachilhuil.
+Another dish that emerges from the miscegenation of Spanish and indigenous is the traditional soup of bread, to mention.
 The desserts of this region date back to ancient times although they underwent important changes that revolutionized the traditional pastry during the seventeenth century with the arrival of the nuns to the Royal City what we know today as San Cristóbal de las Casas.